1D10T1C-STUD10S/more-to-explore/docs/structures>dungeons.md

 ## 1. Amethyst Dungeon:

+   Once the lair of a powerful sect of ancient sorcerers,the fools sought to master the thaumaturgical secrets buried within the oppulence of amethyst, only to lose themselves under the influence of the Krystalline...

 ***Difficulty***: mid-game

 **Loot**: spellbooks (forest specific), amethyst shards and clusters, amethyst blocks, relic, emeralds, iron, arrows, books